 What is cross-team collaboration?

-Cross-team collaboration is when a group of people with different types of expertise come together in order to achieve a common goal.
+Cross-team collaboration is when a group of people with different types of expertise from different departments come together in order to achieve a common goal.
 Cross-functional collaboration allows a group of people with different expertise – for example, marketing, finance, human resources, etc. – to work together to solve a problem.
 This type of collaboration can be powerful, leading to significant improvements and innovative solutions.

 Cross-functional collaboration in the era of distributed teams